MicrosoftDocs/microsoft-cloud/microsoft-cloud/tutorials/acs-to-teams-meeting/includes/07-Deploy-to-Azure-Container-Apps.md

     - Select the **Enabled** checkbox.
     - Select the **Accepting traffic from anywhere** radio button.

-    > [!NOTE]
-    > This will create an entry point (ingress) for your React application and allow it to be called from anywhere.
+    This will create an entry point (ingress) for your React application and allow it to be called from anywhere.
 Azure Container Apps redirects all traffic to HTTPS.

     - **Target Port**: `80`

-    > [!NOTE]
-    > This is the default port for the nginx server.

 1. Select **Review + create**.
 Once validation passes, select the **Create** button.

-   > [!NOTE]
-   > If you get an error it may be due to your container apps environment being inactive for too long.
-The simplest solution will be to go through the
-   > process of creating the container app again.
+   If you get an error it may be due to your container apps environment being inactive for too long.
+The simplest solution will be to go through the process of creating the container app again.
 Alternatively, you can run the following command to create the container app using the Azure CLI:

     # [Bash](#tab/bash)